 In many cases, entrepreneurs and business owners prefer OPM, or “other people’s money.”
 The four funding sources below are all OPM sources.

-You must prove to the lender that the likelihood of you paying back the loan is high, and meet any requirements they have (e.g., having collateral in some cases).
-With debt financing, you do not need to give up equity.
-However, once again, you will have to pay back the principal and interest.
+You must prove to the lender that the likelihood of you paying back the bank loans is high, and meet any requirements they have (e.g., having collateral in some cases).
+With a bank loan, you do not need to give up equity.
+However, once again, you will have to pay interest along with the principal.

 3. Friends & Family

 A big source of funding for entrepreneurs is friends and family.
-Friends and family members can provide funding in the form of debt (you must pay it back), equity (they get shares in your company), or even a hybrid (e.g., a royalty whereby they get paid back via a percentage of your sales).
+They can provide funding in the form of debt (you must pay it back), equity (they get shares in your company), or even a hybrid (e.g., a royalty whereby they get paid back via a percentage of your sales).

 Friends and family are a great source of funding since they generally trust you and are easier to convince than strangers.
 However, there is the risk of losing their money.
 And you must consider how your relationship with them might suffer if this happens.